tiger-sea/mcs_research/sections/results.md

 \section{pNN50}
 For pNN50, the MAP estimation values were consistently very low, and the credible intervals included zero for all meteorological factors as shown in Table \ref{table:pNN50}.
-These results imply that any association between pNN50 and meteorological factors is close to zero or remains uncertain for some reasons.
+These results imply that any association between pNN50 and meteorological factors is close to zero or remains uncertain for some reason.
 However, it might be argued that total precipitation have relatively stronger influence on pNN50, as it had the largest MAP estimation value among the factors.

 \begin{table}[htbp]
     \centering